MetExplore/met4j/met4j-toolbox/README.md

  -noi VAL                               : file containing the list of
                                           metabolites of interests (one per
                                           line)
- -o VAL                                 : output result file (Gml format) -out (--outDegree)                     : use out-degree as scoring function
+ -o VAL                                 : output result file (tsv format) -out (--outDegree)                     : use out-degree as scoring function
                                           instead of betweenness (faster
                                           computation) (default: false)